8eecf0d2/decade/README.md

 Dead simple HTTP/s Server Wrapper with zero dependencies written with Typescript in about 200 lines.

-This library encourages users to work with built in Node modules and only supports two Http verbs, `GET` and `POST`, because the other ones are trash.
+This library encourages users to work with built in Node modules and the built in Router only supports two Http verbs, `GET` and `POST`, because the other ones are trash.

 ### Install
 Install with yarn.